Best Things To Do In Philadelphia

 No need to wait outside in the cold, heat, or rain for a taxi — the app sends you a notification when your driver is getting close, and again when they have arrived.
 You can add a credit card or Paypal account to your Uber account, so you never to worry about paying the driver.
 It’s all done through the app — no money exchanges hands.
 You get in the car, the driver takes you to your location, and you get out.
 No fumbling with paying, you can just get out and leave!
 Tip is even included.
 It says so on their webpage that it’s built into the price of the service.So much easier than a taxi!
 Uber is seriously the fastest, best, and safest way to get around in Philadelphia!

 Use this link to sign up with Uber to get your first ride free!

 We stayed at the Logan Hotel.
 Click here to read our full review.

 Our Philadelphia Map

 Thanks so much for reading!
-There was one more place we went in Philly that I absolutely loved, but I got so many pictures it deserves a post all on its own!
+There was one more place we went in Philly that I absolutely loved, but I took so many pictures it deserves a post all on its own!
 Can you guess what it is?? :) Stay tuned!
 Also be sure to check out this post for all The BEST Places to Eat in Philadelphia!